dschenck/easychart/docs/contents/examples/chart-27.rst

 =====================================================

 .. note::
-    Make sure the sankey javascript module is included in your config.
-See section on `Modules and Extensions <https://easychart.readthedocs.io/en/latest/contents/customizing.html#modules-and-extensions>`_ for more details.
+    Requires the `sankey` module.
+See section on `extensions <https://easychart.readthedocs.io/en/latest/contents/extensions.html>`_ for more details.

 .. raw:: html